AltropInc/alt/doc/script/Locale.md

 * more specific time and date formats
 * graphic item translations

 To provide language specific punctuations and more specific time and date formats, add a facet jason file in the application's "locale" folder.
-For example, to add a ("zh", "Hans") facet, put the following "zh_Hans.json" file under the application's "locale/zh_Hans/" folder:
+For example, to add a ("zh", "Hans") facet, put the following "facet.json" file under the "altro_system_path/locale/zh_Hans/" folder:
 ```json
 {
     "id": "zh_Hans",